TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 4/Revelation 4.4.md

 ---

-And round about the throne [were] four and twenty thrones: and upon the thrones [I saw] four and twenty elders sitting, arrayed in white garments; and on their heads crowns of gold.
+Around the throne were twenty-four thrones.
+On the thrones were twenty-four elders sitting, dressed in white garments, with crowns of gold on their heads.